mix3d/abDateRangePicker/README.md

 #### Nice to have:

 - Locale & language configurable
+  - Also, Configurable start-of-week display (Sunday vs Monday, other locales?)
-  - *likely not going to happen, I don't have experience or a need for my project*
+  - *likely not going to happen, I don't have experience or a need for my US-only project*

 ### Pure AngularJS DateRangePicker (no jQuery required)